idris-hackers/idris-mode/readme.markdown

 ## Pop Win

-If you haven't already, you should look into [Pop Win](http://www.emacswiki.org/emacs/PopWin).
-It gets rid of those pesky `*Completions*` or `*compile*` windows that take up half of the Emacs frame.
-It doesn't work out of the box with idris-mode, but you can add these configuration lines to `~/.emacs` to make it work:
+If you haven't already, you should look into
+[Pop Win](http://www.emacswiki.org/emacs/PopWin).
+It helps with the management those pesky `*Completions*` or `*compile*` windows that take up half of the Emacs frame.
+It can make the window smaller, position it on the page, disable selection of it, close it automatically, etc. Pop Win doesn't work out of the box with idris-mode, but you can add these configuration lines to `~/.emacs` to make it work:

 ```elisp
 (push 'idris-compiler-notes-mode popwin:special-display-config)